OlgaKogiou/workflows/README.md

 ### To run Genome workflow on LC Corona with 32 nodes and 48 ppn:

 flux batch -N32 -n1536 -c1 --queue=pbatch -t 360m --setattr=system.bank=asccasc ./run_corona.sh

+To find if thw job is running: flux jobs
+To find if there has been an error for the workflow: pegasus-analyzer $PWD